 CISOs report having more confidence in the cybersecurity practices of third-party vendors than those of local government and public higher education (figure 11).
 Indeed, CISOs often have little visibility into these entities.
 Many report that they don’t know how local governments and public higher education institutions are managing their third-party contractors, for instance.

-Our survey shows that 46 states and territories plan to apply for grants from this program.
+Our survey shows that 46 states and territories plan to apply for grants from this programme.
 The grants can enable the delivery of shared services to local governments.
-With the funds, states anticipate requiring local governments to implement measures including cybersecurity training, risk assessments, security monitoring, incident response, endpoint detection, and vulnerability management (figure 17).
+With the funds, states anticipate requiring local governments to implement measures including cybersecurity training, risk assessments, security monitoring, incident response, endpoint detection and vulnerability management (figure 17).
 In addition, the American Rescue Plan Act of 2021 provides stimulus funding for a variety of activities including cybersecurity.
-Respondents indicated they had leveraged ARPA for a variety of cybersecurity needs, the most common being defense technology including endpoint protection, identity and access management, and a security operations center (figure 18).
+Respondents indicated they had leveraged ARPA for a variety of cybersecurity needs, the most common being defence technology including endpoint protection, identity and access management, and a security operations centre (figure 18).

 Closer working relationships between state CISOs and local governments and public education entities could go a long way in reducing the state’s cyber risk exposure.
 CISOs have an opportunity to improve state cybersecurity with these measures.

 Nearly three years since the pandemic began, the world in which CISOs operate has changed.
 In the realm of technology, many applications have migrated to the cloud.
 And with remote work, digital and mobile platforms have become part of the fabric of daily life by which people work, communicate and transact.
 Remote or hybrid work may become a permanent fixture, posing new management challenges.
 Citizens, now used to the convenience of remote access, are likely to demand more and improved digital experiences from government—for everything from renewing licences to paying taxes to receiving state benefits—all the while expecting security and privacy safeguards of their information.